-We often think of real numbers as their decimal representation.
+We often think of real numbers as their decimal representations.
 By a (decimal) digit, we mean an integer between \(0\) and \(9\text{.}\) For a positive integer \(n\text{,}\) we find the digits \(d_K,d_{K-1},\ldots,d_2,d_1,d_0\) for some \(K\) (each \(d_j\) an integer between \(0\) and \(9\)) such that

-We often assume \(d_K \not= 0\) (avoiding leading zeros).
+We often assume \(d_K \neq 0\) (avoiding leading zeros).
 To represent \(n\text{,}\) we write the sequence of digits: \(n = d_K d_{K-1} \cdots d_2 d_1 d_0\text{.}\)

 Similarly, we represent some rational numbers.
-That is, for certain numbers \(x\text{,}\) we can find a negative integer \(-M\text{,}\) a positive integer \(K\text{,}\) and digits \(d_K,d_{K-1},\ldots,d_1,d_0,d_{-1},\ldots,d_{-M}\text{,}\) such that
+For certain numbers \(x\text{,}\) we can find nonnegative integers \(K\) and \(M\) and digits \(d_K,d_{K-1},\ldots,d_1,d_0,d_{-1},\ldots,d_{-M}\text{,}\) such that

-Not every real number has such a representation, even the simple rational number \(\nicefrac{1}{3}\) does not.
+Not every real number has such a representation.
+Even the simple rational number \(\nicefrac{1}{3}\) does not.
 The irrational number \(\sqrt{2}\) does not have such a representation either.
 To get a representation for all real numbers, we must allow infinitely many digits.

-Let us consider only real numbers in the interval \((0,1]\text{.}\) If we find a representation for these, adding integers to them obtains a representation for all real numbers.
+Consider only real numbers in the interval \([0,1]\text{.}\) If we find a representation for these, adding integers to them obtains a representation for all real numbers.
 Take an infinite sequence of decimal digits:

 For every \(x \in (0,1]\) there exists an infinite sequence of digits \(0.d_1d_2d_3\ldots\) that represents \(x\text{.}\) There exists a unique representation such that